7thStringofZhef/G-DICE/README.md

     6. A value threshold which additionally filters out samples below a certain value.
 By default, this is off (None)
 4. Define a pool object in the 4th line if you want parallel processing.

+## Install
+I added a setup.py script, and I also took the step of building a source distribution.

+To install, just install the dependencies (listed below), then install using the included tar.gz file.
+Scripts will automatically go to your /bin folder, and the rest of the package will be installed as other packages are.

 ## Dependencies
 * Python 3
 * Numpy